Homeowner’s Concerns

 Charleston Court HOA – Why We are in Debt

-Charleston Court’s current debt appears to be connected to past decisions to finance certain exterior projects—such as porch and balcony repairs—using Association funds and borrowed money.
+Charleston Court’s current debt appears to be connected to past decisions to finance certain exterior projects—such as porch and balcony roof repairs—using Association funds and borrowed money.
 These projects, while intended to protect property values and address immediate needs, were not consistently classified the same way in the governing documents as other shared expenses.

 Because of this uncertainty, the Association assumed costs that may have exceeded the original financial planning for these types of repairs.
 As a result, funds were redirected from reserves and operating budgets, contributing to the debt the community is now working to manage.